 At least 2,500 years

 So can bees, rodents, and fish be selectively-bred to love humans and not run away if they are 'set free'?
 Of course not.
-Animals that can be considered 'domesticated' obviously vary in their personalities, extent to which they can live with humans, and the environments they must be maintained in.
-Domestication relies on a genetic propensity or predisposition on the particular species to meet the different criteria of human use.
+Animals that can be considered 'domesticated' obviously vary in their personalities, the extent to which they can live with humans, and the environments they must be maintained in.
+Domestication relies on a genetic propensity or predisposition of a particular species to meet the different criteria of human use.

 Animals considered semi-domesticated may retain many wild characteristics that have to do with the genetic blueprint of such animals, no matter the level or length of selective breeding.
 However, these animals tend to be lower maintenance when it comes to their proper care, and many exotic animals have easier care than others as well.

 My response would be: partially, given that these species have inherent differences.
 I consider ball pythons to be domesticated in a sense; they are very tame snakes and breed readily in captivity.
 Many color varieties of ball pythons exist.
 Wild-caught ball pythons adapt to captivity with more difficulty than captive-bred ball pythons.

 Reptiles, arthropods, and fish have simpler mental functioning, and most aren’t considered domesticated on any level; however, there are ‘breeds’ of fish, selectively bred honey bees, and color ‘morphs’ of some reptiles that have resulting behavior modifications.
 There are obvious differences between captive-bred ball pythons and wild ones; this may be due to the conditions they were exposed to during their 'critical period,' and have less to do with genetics.